-- Feasibility of a permanent System for Standardized Access/Disclosure of Registration Data (SSAD) has been focusing on assessing the operations of the Registration Data Request Service (RDRS), following the GNSO's request for an SSAD proof of concept (27 April 2022) on the basis of an ICANN org Design Paper (13 Sep.
+- (SSAD) has been focusing on assessing the operations of the Registration Data (SSAD) has been focusing on assessing the operations of the Registration Data Request Service (RDRS), following the GNSO's request for an SSAD proof of concept (27 April 2022) on the basis of an ICANN org Design Paper (13 Sep.
 2022) and consistent with updates (7 Nov.
 2022) suggested by the GNSO Council to the ICANN Board (17 Nov.
 2022).
-The ICANN Board is now discussing the possibility of prolonging operations of the RDRS for the foreseeable future, with potentially significant improvements, which the GAC has been seeking. - The GNSO resolution on the EPDP Phase 2 Final Report (24 September 2020) adopted the 18 recommendations that seek to establish an SSAD, requesting a consultation with the ICANN Board prior to its consideration of the policy recommendations to discuss "questions surrounding the financial sustainability of SSAD and some of the concerns expressed within the different minority statements" including in the GAC Minority Statement (24 August 2020). - o Prior to considering the GNSO's SSAD Policy Recommendations, the ICANN Board launched (25 March 2021) an Operational Design Phase (ODP) to perform an assessment of possible implementation parameters.
+The ICANN Board is now discussing the possibility of prolonging operations of the RDRS for the foreseeable future, with potentially significant improvements, which the GAC has been seeking, while the GNSO RDRS Standing Committee is expected to make recommendations to the GNSO Council, based on RDRS lessons learned, regarding the future of the EPDP Phase 2 Final Recommendations, to be discussed with the ICANN Board. - The GNSO resolution on the EPDP Phase 2 Final Report (24 September 2020) adopted the 18 recommendations that seek to establish an SSAD, requesting a consultation with the ICANN Board prior to its consideration of the policy recommendations to discuss "questions surrounding the financial sustainability of SSAD and some of the concerns expressed within the different minority statements" including in the GAC Minority Statement (24 August 2020). - Prior to considering the GNSO's SSAD Policy Recommendations, the ICANN Board launched (25 March 2021) an Operational Design Phase (ODP) to perform an assessment of possible implementation parameters.
 A GNSO Small Team reviewed ICANN org's resulting Operational Design Assessment (25 Jan.
 2022) in support of the GNSO Council's consultation with the ICANN Board and consideration of questions and concerns expressed in a Board letter (24 Jan.
-2022). - In a letter to the ICANN Board (27 April 2022), the GNSO shared concerns with ICANN's Operational Design Assessment and called for a pause of the Board's consideration of the SSAD recommendations to allow for work to continue on a "proof of concept", in collaboration with ICANN org, who suggested it could propose a simplified "SSAD Light Design" in a Concept Paper (6 April 2022)14.
-The ICANN Board confirmed (9 June 2022) its agreement and decision to pause the consideration of the policy recommendations. - In the The Hague Communiqué (20 June 2022), while looking forward to the "timely completion of the 'proof of concept'", the GAC emphasized "the importance of providing specific timelines and goals" for this work and clarifying "what will happen after the 'proof of concept' phase concludes". - Shortly before ICANN75, ICANN org introduced a WHOIS Disclosure System Design Paper (13 Sep.
-2022) the key features of which were considered in GAC plenary (20 Sep.
-2022). - o In the Kuala Lumpur Communiqué (26 September 2022), the GAC noted the proposed WHOIS Disclosure System is a useful first step which would facilitate the collection of useful data, to possibly shed light on usage rates, timelines for response, and percentages of requests granted or denied.
-The GAC also deemed important to properly log Information about approvals or denials of requests, timing of the response, and reasons for denial; and to include a mechanism to allow for confidential law enforcement requests.
+2022). - Operational Design Assessment and called for a pause of the Board's consideration of the SSAD recommendations to allow for work to continue on a "proof of concept", in collaboration with ICANN org, who suggested it could propose a simplified "SSAD Light Design" in a Concept Paper (6 April 2022)5.
+The ICANN Board confirmed (9 June 2022) its agreement and decision to pause the consideration of the policy recommendations. - o In the The Hague Communiqué (20 June 2022), while looking forward to the "timely completion of the 'proof of concept'", the GAC emphasized "the importance of providing specific timelines and goals" for this work and clarifying "what will happen after the 'proof of concept' phase concludes". - The GNSO Council adopted the addendum (7 Nov.
+2022) to the SSAD ODA Small Team Preliminary Report (4 April 2022) and expressed being "supportive of the request that the ICANN Board proceeds with the implementation of the Whois Disclosure System" in the GNSO Chair letter to ICANN Board Chair (17 Nov.
+2022) consistent with ICANN org's WHOIS Disclosure System Design Paper (13 Sep.
+2022)